Spentine/Spentris/documentation/docs.md

 Note that *ARE* isn't an acronym.
 It is actually a romanization of the Japanese word あれ used to refer to the entry delay.

+## Puzzles

+Puzzles are an important component of the project mainly because it provides purpose and reason to play the game.
+It is also sufficiently complex to warrant having an independent section on this documentation.

+### JSON Compliance

+Puzzles contain many abstracts that aren't easy to replicate in JSON, most particularly, functions.
+To resolve this issue, a separate class `PuzzleFunction` has been created that takes in JSON parameters and outputs a function.
+In this sense, a function can be effectively encoded as if it were a JSON.

 ## Current File Structure

 - `.github`